TomaszPierzchala/examples-of-spring-hibernate-tutorial/README.md

 #### spring-annotation-configuration :
    Spring configuration with annotation @Component with @Autowired, @Qualifier("someName") or @Resource(name = "someName").
+   One can test order of Injection (Constructor, Field, factory method and setter).

 #### spring-java-configuration :
    Spring configuration with Java class annotated @Configuration, loaded with